jollheef/appvm/README.md

-# Nix app vms
+# Nix application VMs: security through virtualization

-Simple application VM's based on Nix package manager.
+Simple application VMs (hypervisor-based sandbox) based on Nix package manager.

 Uses one **read-only** /nix directory for all appvms.
 So creating a new appvm (but not first) is just about one minute.